-One indicator uses a secondary data source, the Global Right to Information (RTI) Rating, to assess the quality of Freedom of Information legislation.
+One indicator uses a secondary data source, the Global Right to Information (RTI) Rating, to assess the quality of Freedom of Information (FOI) legislation.
 The Global RTI Rating scores the strength of the legal framework in guaranteeing the right to information in a country.
-Based on a 61-indicator survey, the legislation is graded on a 150-point scale.3 This has been adapted to a three-point framework for the purposes of the Index.
+Based on a 61-indicator survey, the legislation is graded on a 150-point scale.2 This has been adapted to a three-point framework for the purposes of the Index and is used to score the bilateral donors (for which national FOI rules apply).

-A second scale was developed in 2012 to score disclosure policies for non-bilateral organisations.
-This was guided by the principle that, while non-bilateral donors may not be legally obliged to disclose their information, many of them have disclosure policies and these should be taken into account, rather than having a data gap or awarding them an average score for this indicator.
-For more details on the RTI Rating and disclosure policy scoring methodology, see box 3 on page 18.
+A second scale was developed in 2012 to score disclosure policies for multilateral organisations.
+This was guided by the principle that, while multilateral organisations are not subject to national FOI laws and so may not be legally obliged to disclose their information, many of them have Access to Information or Information Disclosure policies and these should be taken into account.
+For more details on the RTI Rating and Access to Information policy scoring methodology, see box 3 in section 3.1.